umeshmeena141/Auv-project/_posts/2016-03-31-Do-You-Really-Need-An-i7.md

 ---
+layout:     post
 title:      "Do You Really Need An i7"
 subtitle:   "Convincing people that your robot need more cpu power."
 date:       2016-03-30 4:17:00
 author:     "Shikher Verma"
+section:    "<b>When Raspberry Pi 2 and Odroid U3 fail you.
+What next ?
+Back to x64. </b><br>Initially Shikher thought that buying a low power armh processor was a very wise choice.
+Low power meant lower battery consumption so lighter batteries.
+Also single chip armh processors like Raspberry Pi and Odroid are"
 ---

 ## When Raspberry Pi 2 and Odroid U3 fail you.
 What next ?
 Back to x64.